matloff/TidyverseSkeptic/README.md

 # Where Are We Now, and Where Should We Be Going?

-Due to a catchy name, a charismatic developer and highly aggressive marketing by a dominant commercial entity, Tidy has swept the R world.
+Due to a catchy name, a charismatic developer, the Bandwagon Effect, and highly aggressive marketing by a dominant commercial entity, Tidy has swept the R world.

 It has even brought a "pop culture" to R.  One prominent Tidy advocate (and coauthor of the *Educator Perspective* article) even sells ["Tidy